Recent Legal Update

 Conclusion

 In North Carolina, even if a will leaves everything to an adult child, a surviving spouse who is treated as a legal spouse can still assert statutory rights that may reduce or delay what passes under the will, including an elective share, a spouse’s allowance, and (in some cases) an elective life estate in real estate.
-These rights are usually asserted through the Clerk of Superior Court and often require action within six months after letters are issued.
+These rights are usually asserted through the Clerk of Superior Court.
+The elective share often requires action within six months after letters are issued, and if a personal representative has been appointed, a spouse’s allowance claim generally must also be made within six months after letters are issued.
 The most practical next step is to plan for these claims now by having the parent review title, beneficiary designations, and spousal waivers with counsel.

 Talk to a Family Law Attorney